michaeldiaz0/Model/README.txt

 The number following "-np" is the number of processes to use.
 If this doesn't work, you may need to set the execution path to include the "bin" file in the MPI directory.

-A basic state with both horizontal and vertical shear from a soon to be submitted paper can be generated using the command line option "-s".
+A basic state with both horizontal and vertical shear used in Diaz and Boos (2021a,b) can be generated using the command line option "-s".
 For example,

 mpirun -np 4 ./solve.exe -f input_params.txt -s "1.0 -2.0 -1.0"

 where the first value is the maximum vorticity (x 10^-4 1/s), the second is the upper-level shear (x 10^-3 m/s/km), and the third is the lower-level shear (x 10^-3 m/s/km).
-In order for this option to work, the value for "basic_state_init_option" needs to be set to "1" to direct the program to generate the basic state from code and not an input file.
+In order for this option to work, the value for "basic_state_init_option" needs to be set to "1" to direct the program to generate the basic state from code and not from an input file.

 --------------------------------------------
 B. Model Input